 The freshwater pearl mussel (Margaritifera margaritifera) is listed as Endangered on the IUCN Red List, and is one of the 365 most endangered species in the world.
 It is protected under the Wildlife Act and Annex II and V of the EU Habitats Directive.

-The Pearl Mussel Project will work closely with local farmers in each area to develop positive farming practice that will help protect the endangered Pearl Mussel.
-Actions that may be taken will include:
+The Pearl Mussel Project worked closely with local farmers in each area to develop positive farming practices that will help protect the endangered Pearl Mussel.
+Examples of actions that were taken include:

-These actions will help to restore rivers and supporting habitats in the ‘Top 8 catchments’ to function in a way that supports freshwater pearl mussel, while allowing farmers to continue to make a living from their land.
+These actions helped to restore rivers and supporting habitats in the ‘Top 8 catchments’ to function in a way that supports freshwater pearl mussel, while allowing farmers to continue to make a living from their land.